 PROF. P. MOTTA / DEPT. OF ANATOMY / UNIVERSITY "LA SAPIENZA", ROME / SCIENCE PHOTO LIBRARY PROF. P. MOTTA / DEPT. OF ANATOMY / UNIVERSITY "LA SAPIENZA", ROME / SCIENCE PHOTO LIBRARY

 False-colour scanning electron micrograph (SEM) of the cell structure within a lobule of the liver.
-Hepatic cells (brown) surround sinusoids (channels, blue) in a three-dimensional network.
-Blood flows through these sinusoids to link up to a central vein.
-In this process of blood flow, specialized liver (hepatic) cells clean the blood of microorganisms, toxins, aged cells, and debris.
-Bile formed by the liver cells is released into tiny bile capillaries (cholangioles, yellow).
-Bile enters the gall bladder to be used for digestive purposes.
-The liver also synthesizes Vitamin A. Magnification: x1,900 at 6x7cm size.
-Magnification: x2,900 at 4x5 inch size.
+Hepatic cells (shades of brown) surround sinusoids (channels, blue) in a three-dimensional network.
+Blood cells (red) flow through these sinusoids to link up to a central vein.
+In this process of blood flow, liver cells are specialized to clean the blood of microorganisms, toxins, aged cells, and debris.
+Bile formed by liver cells is released into tiny bile capillaries (cholangioles, green).
+Bile then enters the gall bladder to be used for digestive purposes.
+The liver also synthesizes Vitamin A. Magnification: x560 at 6x7cm size.
+Magnification: x900 at 4x5 inch size.

 Model release not required.
 Property release not required.